Training very large scale nonlinear SVMs using Alternating Direction Method of Multipliers coupled with the Hierarchically Semi-Separable kernel approximations: Introduction

 \subsection{Contribution}

-Aim of this work is to propose and analyse the use of the \textit{Hierarchically Semi-Separable} (HSS) matrix representation \cite{MR2191196} for the solution of large scale kernel SVMs.
+{This work represents a methodological contribution for the efficient solution of SVM problems.} {In particular, the aim} of this work is to propose and analyse the use of the \textit{Hierarchically Semi-Separable} (HSS) matrix representation \cite{MR2191196} for the solution of large scale kernel SVMs.
 Indeed, the use of HSS approximations of kernel matrices has been already investigated in \cite{rebrova2018study,9139856} for the solution of large scale Kernel Regression problems.
 The main reason for the choice of the HSS structure in this context can be summarised as follows:

-\begin{itemize} \item using the STRUctured Matrix PACKage (\texttt{STRUMPACK}) \cite{MR3532846} it is possible to obtain HSS approximations of the kernel matrices without the need to store/compute explicitly the whole matrix $K$.
-Indeed, for kernel matrix approximations, \texttt{STRUMPACK} uses a partially matrix-free strategy (see \cite{9139856}) essentially based on an adaptive randomized sampling which requires only a black-box matrix-times-vector multiplication routine and the access to selected elements from the kernel matrix; \item in the preprocessing step employed in \texttt{STRUMPACK}, clustering algorithms are employed to find groups of points with large inter-group distances and small intra-group distances.
-This feature permits to fully exploit the underlying data geometry to obtain valuable algebraic approximations of the kernel matrix; \item the resulting approximations allow fast approximate kernel matrix computations with linear scalability for the computation of matrix-vector products and solution of linear systems. \end{itemize}
+\begin{itemize} \item using the STRUctured Matrix PACKage (\texttt{STRUMPACK}) \cite{MR3532846} it is possible to obtain HSS approximations of the kernel matrices without the need to store/compute explicitly the whole matrix $K$. {Indeed, for kernel matrix approximations, \texttt{STRUMPACK} uses a partially matrix-free strategy (see \cite{9139856}) essentially based on an adaptive randomized clustering and neighboring-based preprocessing of the data: in the preprocessing step employed by \texttt{STRUMPACK}, \textit{clustering} algorithms are employed to find groups of points with large inter-group distances and small intra-group distances.
+This feature permits to fully exploit the underlying data geometry to obtain valuable algebraic approximations of the kernel matrix;} \item the resulting approximations allow fast approximate kernel matrix computations with linear scalability for the computation of matrix-vector products and solution of linear systems. \end{itemize}

 In particular, we trace the main contribution of this work in unveiling a particularly efficient interaction between the HSS structure and ADMM \cite{boyd2011distributed} in the SVMs case, see Section \ref{sec:Computational_Framework}.
 When problem \eqref{eq:SVM_problem} is suitably reformulated in a form exploitable by ADMM, just the solution of one linear system involving the (shifted) kernel matrix is required per ADMM iteration: kernel matrices approximated using the HSS structure allow highly efficient solutions of such linear systems.
 Indeed, in this framework, approximating the kernel matrix with an HSS structure ($h$ fixed) results in a highly efficient optimization phase for a fixed value of $C$ (see Section \ref{sec:Numerical_Results}).
 It is important to note, moreover, that the computational footprint related to the kernel matrix approximation phase is fully justified by the fact that the same approximation can be \textit{reused} for training the model with different values of $C$; this feature makes our proposal particularly attractive when a fine grid is used for the tuning of the penalization parameter $C$. {It is important to note, at this stage, that also the works \cite{ye2011efficient,huang2019hardware} analyse the use of ADMM for SVMs: in \cite{ye2011efficient} ADMM has been used to solve linear SVMs with feature selection whereas in \cite{huang2019hardware} a hardware-efficient nonlinear SVM training algorithm has been presented in which the Nystr\"{o}m approximation is exploited to reduce the dimension of the kernel matrices.
 Both works represent and use, somehow, different frameworks and techniques from those presented here.}